ryanchuah/compliance-backend/SUGGESTION.md

 **situation** is the explanation given to the user about why we are suggesting that they take a certain action
 **actionNeeded** is an array of actions that we suggest that the user take
 **source** is an array of sources. source[0] will correspond to the source of information of actionNeeded[0].
 Eg source[0] = http://mhra/what-to-do-if-you-are-class-i
+**resource** is an array of resources.
+Resources are helpful links that users can follow to achieve a certain task.
+For example, if the **actionNeeded** is to register with MHRA, a helpful resource is a link to the registration page.
+The **value** key is the text that the user will see, and the **link** key is the page that a user will be redirected to when the user clicks on the text.